LANDSCAPES of

 In the second week, we’ll focus our curiosity on the complex emotional landscapes of our inner world.
 Songwriting rooted in personal truth comes from a place of listening to the world within—deciphering the conversation between parts of us, and the narratives that are present.
 Asking deeper questions.
 Song as inquiry, lyricism as emotional truth.

-Landscapes of the
+Landscape of the

 In the third week, we’ll open our focus to the world around us—tuning into the sentient language of the landscape, into the nuances of the natural world, into the evolving seasons mirroring our inner seasons of creativity.
 Song as wonder and enchantment in the living world and enriching our stories through the practice of observation and presence.

-Landscapes of the
+Landscape of the Seasons

 In our last week, we’ll harvest what we’ve gathered and weave together threads, developing a clearer vision of our relationship to our work, our purpose as artists, our personal mythologies, and stories we are here to share.